adamavenir/sarahavenir.com/content/blog/2014/why-ive-stopped-trying-to-build-new-habits.md

 ---
 title: "Why I’ve stopped trying to build good habits"
 date: "2014-11-19"
+description: "I love to work on the areas of my life that are not quite what I know they could be.
+If I had to pick a hobby, personal growth would be it.
+A few things I’m currently working on..."
 ---

 I love to work on the areas of my life that are not quite what I know they could be.
 If I had to pick a hobby, personal growth would be it.
 A few things I’m currently working on: